Nickoranteng/Heroes-of-Pymoli/README.md

 * This Game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

 ## Objective
-To generated a report that breaks down the game's purchasing data into meaningful insights ase on the following categories
+To generated a report that breaks down the game's purchasing data into meaningful insights ase on the following categories:

-* Gender Demographics
+* Gender Demographics.
-* Purchasing Analysis (Gender)
+* Purchasing Analysis (Gender).
-* Top Spenders
+* Top Spenders.
-* Most Popular Items
+* Most Popular Items.
-* Most Profitable Items
+* Most Profitable Items.

 # Data
-* CSV Purchase Data in the Resources Folder
+* CSV Purchase Data in the Resources Folder.

 # Programming Languages

 * Pandas Library and the Jupyter Notebook.
 The code was sritten using python's jupyter notebook.
-* Libraries used were matplotlib, numpy, pandas and also sqlalchemy
+* Libraries used were matplotlib, numpy, pandas and also sqlalchemy.

 # Screen Shot